To quell unrest, France's Macron speeds up tax cuts but vows no U-turn

 Political opponents, who have largely failed so far to tap into the discontent from the leaderless “yellow vest”, criticized Macron’s response as insufficient.

-“Emmanuel Macron thought he could hand out some cash to calm the citizen’s insurrection that has erupted,” Jean-Luc Melenchon, leader of the far-left La France Insoumise, said.
+“Emmanuel Macron thought he could hand out some cash to calm the citizen’s insurrection that has erupted,” said Jean-Luc Melenchon, leader of the far-left La France Insoumise.

-“I believe that Act V (of the protests) will play out on Saturday,” he said referring to a new round of protests planned this weekend.
+“I believe that Act V (of the protests) will play out on Saturday,” he said, referring to a new round of protests planned this weekend.

 One of the faces of the “yellow vest” movement appeared unconvinced as well.